torvalds/linux/Documentation/networking/af_xdp.rst

 UMEM Completion Ring
 ~~~~~~~~~~~~~~~~~~~~

-The COMPLETION Ring is used transfer ownership of UMEM frames from
+The COMPLETION Ring is used to transfer ownership of UMEM frames from
 kernel-space to user-space.
 Just like the FILL ring, UMEM indices are
 used.

-Frames passed from the kernel to user-space are frames that has been
+Frames passed from the kernel to user-space are frames referenced
+by Tx descriptors that the kernel has finished processing and can be
-sent (TX ring) and can be used by user-space again.
+used by user-space again.
+This includes both frames whose transmission
+has completed and frames referenced by invalid Tx descriptors that were
+rejected and reclaimed by the kernel.
+A completion entry does not

-The user application consumes UMEM addrs from this ring.
+guarantee successful packet transmission.
+The user application consumes
+UMEM addrs from this ring.

 RX Ring